-You also need to have skill in campaign management.
+You also need to have skills in campaign management.
 Working all your resources to get the event or announcement to your audience in a timely, effective, and dynamic manner will propel success.
 (Plan.Build.Execute.)
 Other main areas to strengthen include vision and strategic planning.
 These qualities will become more powerful with experience and time, but having some skill with connecting audiences to brand identity (and the process to deliver) will make you that more attractive of a candidate at the beginning of your career — and for future promotions.

 4. Start Applying!

 Opportunity awaits the eager sports marketing candidate.
 Whether you are applying for positions in public relations, event sales, promotions, or other areas, there are a variety of employers you could have the opportunity to work for: